sentclose/sentc-docs/docs/guide/e2ee/searchable.md

 - but not for: `m` or `t`.

 Unlike the [sortable encryption](/guide/e2ee/sortable), this technic can also be used to encrypt sensible data.
-For sortable encryption, only the first 4 letters are encrypted, here the full string can be encrypted.
+For sortable encryption, only the first four letters are encrypted; here the full string can be encrypted.

 This is only a one-way process.
 You can't get the plain text back.
-You can use it alongside with symmetric group encryption, encrypt the data with the group key and also hash the data.
+You can use it alongside symmetric group encryption, encrypt the data with the group key and also hash the data.
 The group members are still able to decrypt the data, and you can search it in your backend.

 ## Create

 You get a list or any array of hashes back.
-This contains the hash of each letter combination of your string.
+This contains the hash of each letter combination from your string.

 You can store the hashes in your database in a different table like this: